stefrie/cookie-tycoon/README.md

 The requirements are pretty loose.
 It just needs to look awesome, or at least pretty ok.

-Here's a general idea, but please add as much pizzazz as you see fit.
+Here's a general idea, but please add as much pizazz as you see fit.

 ![Cookie Stand Admin](./cookie-stand-admin.jpg)